Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Introduction

 \section{Introduction}

-Given a dataset of vector embeddings, a dissimilarity function and a query, nearest neighbor search refers to the problem of finding the point in the dataset that is most similar to the query, or, in its stead, a vector that is among the most similar \cite{IndykMotwani98}.
-It is well known that exact search requires comparison with all the points in the dataset in the worst case \cite{hanov2011trie} but it is also well known that this search complexity can be reduced with proper organization of the data \cite{hnsw}.
+Given a dataset of vector embeddings, a dissimilarity function and a query, nearest neighbor search refers to the problem of finding the point in the dataset that is most similar to the query, or, in its stead, a vector that is among the most similar \citep{IndykMotwani98}.
+Exact search requires comparing against all points in the dataset in the worst case \citep{murtagh2012futuresearchdiscoverybig} but it is well known that this search complexity can be reduced in the particular case of metric dissimilarities.
+In this case we can organize data in a vantage point (VP) tree that we can search with a smaller average number of comparisons \citep{vptree}.
+This happens because we can use triangle inequalities to prune \emph{some} branches of the VP tree \citep{vptree}.

-In particular, if we consider search problems in metric spaces, namely, problems in which the dissimilarity function satisfies the triangle inequality, data can be organized in a metric tree that can be searched with smaller average complexity \cite{Uhlmann91}.
-In this paper we observe that metric spaces are a particular case of a more generic family of $q$-metric spaces.
-These spaces satisfy more restrictive triangle inequalities in which the $q$-th power of each side of a triangle is smaller than the sum of the $q$th powers of the other two sides.
-In the limit of growing $q$ we obtain $\infty$-metric spaces in which each side of a triangle is smaller than the maximum of the other two.
-The first contribution of this paper is to show that:
+In this paper we observe that metric spaces are a particular case of what we term here as $q$-metric spaces.
+These spaces satisfy more restrictive triangle inequalities in which the $q$-th power of each side of a triangle is not larger than the sum of the $q$th powers of the other two.
+The advantage of $q$-metric spaces is that the inequalities that make pruning of metric trees in standard metric spaces possible (Section \ref{sec_VP_trees_and_metric_structure}) become more lenient (Section \ref{sec_VP_trees_and_q_metric_structure}).
+This fact substantiates the first contribution of our paper:

 \begin{itemize}